 - If you are one of a few customers who fixed their energy prices at a very high rate, you will receive the full unit rate Energy Price Guarantee discount.
 However, it’s important to remember that despite the full discount, you may still be paying above the Energy Price Guarantee rates.

 All customers on So Flex and customers on some of our fixed tariffs can use our Energy Price Guarantee discount checker to see our projections of the new tariff rates and discounted prices.
 Please note that unit rates are discounted while standing charges are not.

-What if I can't pay?We endeavour to always offer our customers the best deal for their energy usage and provide support where we can when money is tight.
-If you're concerned you won't be able to pay following our review of your monthly Direct Debit, speak with us and we can work out a payment plan with you.
-Installing a smart meter is also an effective way to control and monitor your energy usage, and submitting regular meter readings helps us make your energy bill more accurate.
-Read our energy-saving tips and support we offer our customers.
+We endeavour to always offer our customers the best deal for their energy usage and provide support where we can when money is tight.
+If you're concerned you won't be able to pay, speak with us and we can work out a payment plan with you.
+Installing a smart meter is also an effective way to control and monitor your energy usage, and submitting regular meter readings helps us make your energy bills more accurate.
+Read our energy-saving tips and learn about the support we offer our customers.

 - If you don’t have a smart meter, please continue to submit monthly meter reads via your online account.
 Regular meter readings help us to ensure your bills accurately reflect your usage (Not sure how to read your meter?
 Find out here.
 To learn how to submit a reading, click here.)
 If you have a smart meter, you don’t need to submit any meter readings - learn more about smart meters here.

 Find out more about our energy.

 Last updated: Fri, 17 Mar, 2023 at 9:25 AMPrint this page

 Did you find it helpful?
 Yes NoSend feedback